NitinGavhane/Node.js-Practical-s-Examples-/4.Middleware/Readme.md

-# Node.js Middleware Example with Body-Parser
+# Node.js Middleware Examples

-This project demonstrates how to use **Express.js** with **body-parser middleware** to handle form submissions in Node.js.
+This project demonstrates how to use **Express.js middleware** such as:
+- `body-parser` → to handle form submissions
+- `morgan` → to log HTTP requests
+- Custom Middleware → to log requests manually

 ---